spadacciniweb/shuffle_latex_exam/README.md

 ```

 cp and rm are system commands,
-pdflatex to build pdf, pdftk to join pdf in single pdf.
+pdflatex to build single pdf files from latex sources, pdftk to join pdf files in single pdf.